Understanding Biological Filtration Systems for Ponds

 External Filters

-External biological filters, such as the Aquascape BioFalls® Filter, are an excellent choice for medium to large ponds.
+External biological filters are an excellent choice for all ponds.
 These filters are installed outside the pond and use gravity to return water, often as part of a waterfall feature.
 The dual-purpose design not only provides effective filtration but also enhances the pond’s aesthetic by creating a beautiful cascading waterfall.

 Key Features of External Filters